owncloud/ocis/changelog/unreleased/enhancement-search-content-extraction-cleanup.md

 Enhancement: Tika content extraction cleanup for search

-So far it has not been possible to determine whether the content for the search should be cleaned of stop words or not.
+So far it has not been possible to determine whether the content for search should be cleaned up of 'stop words' or not.
+Stop words are filling words like "I, you, have, am" etc and defined by the search engine.

-This can now be set with the newly introduced settings option `SEARCH_EXTRACTOR_TIKA_CLEAN_STOP_WORDS=false` which is enabled by default.
+The behaviour can now be set with the newly introduced settings option `SEARCH_EXTRACTOR_TIKA_CLEAN_STOP_WORDS=false` which is enabled by default.

 In addition, the stop word cleanup is no longer as aggressive and now ignores numbers, urls,